McLaughlin’s XXXX Coffee Children of Nations Trade Cards Set (K66) and Checklist

 Collectors should not confuse cards in those sets for cards in these.

 I have presented the cards below for various countries that I have seen to date and I have never seen a checklist for this set.
-However, more almost certainly exist than the ones presented here.
+I have seen advertisements for this series indicating a total of at least 24 cards.
+Below are the ones I have been able to locate to date.
+It is unknown if more than 24 exist.